TELECOMMUNICATIONS, IT AND E-COMMERCE

 The first independent telecommunications regulator was the National Telecommunications Commission (“NTC”) established in 2004.

 The current regulator for both broadcasting and communications is the National Broadcasting and Telecommunications Commission (“NBTC”), established in 2011 pursuant to the Broadcasting and Telecommunications Services Act (2011).
 The NBTC now has the sole power to grant licenses or vary existing licenses to operate telecommunications activities, IT services and broadcasting services, and to regulate them.
 In addition, the NBTC has power to: regulate interconnection of services; determine the standard of services; regulate anti-competitive conduct; protect privacy and freedom of communication; regulate mergers and market dominance.
-It will be noted here that its areas of activity duplicate rights granted under the Thai Constitution regarding privacy and freedom of communication, and under the Trade Competition Act regarding the supervision of mergers and anti-competitive conduct (see Chapter 22 above).
+It will be noted here that its areas of activity duplicate rights granted under the Thai Constitution regarding privacy and freedom of communication, and under the Trade Competition Act regarding the supervision of mergers and anti-competitive conduct (see Chapter 22 Trade Regulation and Monopolies above).

 Ministry of Information and Communications Technology (MICT) The MICT (formerly the Ministry of Transport and Communications) has various responsibilities.
 These include the administration of telecommunications, broadcasting, internet services, postal services, post offices, and supervision of the state enterprises that come under it, most importantly, the Post and Telegraph Department.